-So this time I thought I would marinate the tofu in the dressing as I wasn't overly keen on the plainness of the original tofu and keep the salad simple with just avocado.
-I also removed the salt from the dressing, with the soy sauce in there it doesn't need it.
-Further I have found it much easier to finely grate the ginger instead of faffing about with a food processor.
-Faffing? is that a word??
-Anyway, this is now perfection for me, nice and spicy with the avocado providing just enough cooling and that tofu - drool.
+So this time I thought I would bring both of those dishes together and this is now perfection for me.
+Nice and spicy with the avocado providing just enough cooling and that marinated tofu - drool!
 Like last time the recipe for the dressing/marinade here makes a lot, more than you need for a couple salads but it keeps in the fridge nicely :)

 Dressing and Marinade: